tencent-quantum-lab/tensorcircuit/README.md

 TensorCircuit is the next generation of quantum software framework with support for automatic differentiation, just-in-time compiling, hardware acceleration, and vectorized parallelism.

-TensorCircuit is built on top of modern machine learning frameworks and is machine learning backend agnostic.
-It is specifically suitable for highly efficient simulations of quantum-classical hybrid paradigm and variational quantum algorithms.
+TensorCircuit is built on top of modern machine learning frameworks: Jax, TensorFlow, and PyTorch.
+It is specifically suitable for highly efficient simulations of quantum-classical hybrid paradigm and variational quantum algorithms in ideal, noisy and approximation cases.
 It also supports real quantum hardware access and provides CPU/GPU/QPU hybrid deployment solutions since v0.9.

 ## Getting Started